geshu18/app/Getting-Started.md

 1. Sign in to the [Microsoft Azure portal](https://portal.azure.com).
 (Need to [sign up](https://azure.microsoft.com/pricing/free-trial/)?)
 2. Create a new Application Insights resource.
 (Click **New**, **Developer Services**, **Application Insights**).
 Select the ASP.NET application type.
-3. In your new resource, open the **Essentials** drop-down and copy the Instrumentation Key - you'll need it in the next step.
+3. In your new resource, open the **Essentials** drop-down so that you can copy the Instrumentation Key - you'll need it shortly.

 ## Add Application Insights NuGet package dependency to `project.json`
 Add the following entry to the `dependencies`` section.